 - EXERCISES TO IMPROVE STATIC & DYNAMIC POSTURAL STABILITY

 - WALKING EXERCISES TO IMPROVE DYNAMIC STABILITY

 These are few of the treatments done by our vestibular physiotherapist based on the diagnosis or prognosis after a complete assessment.
 Various home exercises program is provided after the treatment.
-The effectiveness of the exercises by Brandt et al. (1980) reported on a series of 67 patients with BPPV showed 98% no symptoms of BPPV after 3 to 14 days of exercises.

 To know more about our vestibular physiotherapy program, assessment, and treatment procedures and have a phone or face to face consultation with our physiotherapist.